611 – Eyewitness Identification

-Live line-ups shall be documented in full.
+1. Live line-ups will be documented in full.
 Video documentation (with audio) is the preferred method.
 Audio recording is the preferred alternative.
 If neither method is employed, then the reason for not video or audio recording should be documented.
 [CALEA Standard 42.2.9 b]

 The use of field identification should be avoided whenever possible in preference for the use of a photographic or live line-up.
 If there is some question regarding whether a person stopped in the field may be the right suspect, an attempt at field identification may prevent the arrest of an innocent person.
 Therefore, when circumstances require the use of field identification, the following guidelines should be followed: [CALEA Standard 42.2.10 a]

-- Single suspect field identification shall not be used if there is adequate probable cause to arrest the suspect.
+2. Single suspect field identification will not be used if there is adequate probable cause to arrest the suspect.